110-kenichi/mame/README.md

 *** Changes ***

+3.9.3.0	Added Key On/Off delay time property to a Timbre property.
+		Supported importing a WOPL file to YMF262 Tone Editor.
+		Supported importing a OPL file to YM3812 Tone Editor.
+		Improved YM2413 drum sounds.
+You can specify custom F-Num value and added enhanced drum set.
+		Supported Generic UART for AY-3-8910 for VGMPlayer.
+3.9.2.2 Fixed performance hit for VSIF
 		Improved "Piano" control graphics.
 3.9.2.1 Improved VGMPlayer & VSIF for MSX.
 3.9.2.0 Updated VGMPlayer to support MSX.